 - Bikes must be checked back in every 30 minutes (or 45 minutes for annual pass members)

 The service was unfortunately abused by a number of customers who left their bikes in inconvenient and hazardous spots, like up in trees or even in the Yarra river.
-However, many Aussies have since embraced the benefits of dockless bike sharing and oBike’s yellow cycles can be found all over Melbourne, Sydney and Adelaide.
+However, many Aussies have since embraced the benefits of dockless bike sharing and oBike’s yellow cycles can be found all over Sydney and Adelaide. oBike pulled its services out of Melbourne in 2018 after the EPA instituted a hefty fine for bikes left in hazardous and illegal locations.

 To use an oBike, download the oBike app and use it to reserve and unlock a nearby bike.
 When you are finished with your ride, you can park the bike at any designated public bike-parking area and use the app to lock it.

-oBike does not guarantee helmets with its bikes, and encourage users to bring their own.
+oBike does not guarantee helmets with its bikes and encourages users to bring their own.
 Bike features include wide handles, adjustable seats and sturdy frames.

 - Good user behaviour can lead to cheaper rates and additional benefits